 Teaching on this degree is structured into lectures, where all students are taught together, seminars, which are smaller groups of around 15-20 students, and tutorials which usually have no more than 10 students.
-You also have practicals and have the opportunity to have a one-to-one meeting with your tutor each week.
+You will also have the opportunity to have a one-to-one meeting with your tutor each week.

 There are approximately 12 teaching hours per week in your first year, which reduces to approximately 10 teaching hours in your second and third years.
 On top of teaching hours, you are expected to spend approximately 10 hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.

 Your first year is an experimental diagnostic period where you will be involved in short process and ideas-based projects.
 The manipulation of materials is fundamental to the year.
-The material areas of textiles, ceramics, jewellery and silversmithing are creatively explored.
-You will be introduced to an array of equipment supported by key workshops utilising new technologies and that of digital design applications.
+The material areas of Textiles, Printmaking, Ceramics, Jewellery and Silversmithing are creatively explored.
+You will be introduced to an array of equipment supported by key workshops utilising new technologies through digital design applications.

 Throughout the year, there are a number of fieldtrips to local venues and gallery talks from established professionals.